Finite size effects in the thermodynamics of a free neutral scalar field: Analysis and Results

 Figure~\ref{fig8} represents the behavior of the physical energy density (\ref{60}), the physical pressure (\ref{64}), the density of the physical thermodynamic potential (\ref{67}), the trace anomaly (\ref{tt1}), the potential inhomogeneity (\ref{pp1}) and the mean number of particles $\langle N\rangle^{c}$ as functions of volume $V$ and temperature $T$ for the free massless neutral scalar field in the continuum limit without zero-mode term.
 For $V=3^{3}$ and $V=6^{3}$ fm$^{3}$, the physical energy density $\varepsilon^{c}(T)/T^{4}$ coincides with the physical pressure $p^{c}(T)/T^{4}$ and they both are monotonically increasing functions with $T$.
 The same behavior is seen for the physical thermodynamic potential $-\omega_{ph}^{c}(T)/T^{4}$; however, the physical thermodynamic potential $-\omega_{ph}^{c}(T)/T^{4}$ does not coincide with the physical pressure $p^{c}(T)/T^{4}$.
 The physical energy density $\varepsilon^{c}$, the physical thermodynamic potential $\omega_{ph}^{c}$ and the physical pressure $p^{c}$ in the continuum limit tend to the Stefan-Boltzmann energy density $\varepsilon_{SB}$, the Stefan-Boltzmann density of the thermodynamic potential $\omega_{SB}$ and the Stefan-Boltzmann pressure $p_{SB}$, respectively, as $T\to\infty$.
 For all values of $V$, the trace anomaly $\Delta_{2}^{c}(T)$ for the massless field in the continuum limit is equal to zero.
 For both $V=3^{3}$ fm$^{3}$ and $V=6^{3}$ fm$^{3}$, the potential inhomogeneity $-\Delta_{1}^{c}(T)$ for the free massless neutral scalar field in the continuum limit has a maximum.
 It decreases with $T$ and tends to zero as $T\to\infty$.
-The nonzero values of the potential inhomogeneity $\Delta_{1}^{c}$ at finite values of $T$ indicate that for fixed values of $V$ the statistical formalism in the continuum limit is thermodynamically self-consistent only in the limit $T\to\infty$.
+The nonzero values of the potential inhomogeneity $\Delta_{1}^{c}$ at finite values of $T$ indicate that for fixed values of $V$ the continuum physical thermodynamic potential $\Omega_{ph}^{c}$ is not a homogeneous function of the first order.